 Interesting, it seems there may be a few Flathead V8 engines available nearby.
 That idea has rekindled my interest in this project.
 Always wanted to combine some of the best ideas I've seen and do my own Flathead V8-8N conversion.

 4 CYLINDER ENGINE TEARDOWN: The cylinder head came off easy, and looks good.
 Then, all cylinders miked out round and look good.
 There are no score marks from broken rings, just a little corrosion at the top of one sleeve where that piston was parked for a long time.
 The valves on three cylinders are still sticking open as the engine is turned over.
 It's pretty obvious why this engine would not start for the previous owner.

 Penetrating oil, a rubber hammer, and a short session of "whack-a-valve" got the valves going up and down again.
 This engine might run now, but the right thing to do is pull all the valve assemblies, thoroughly clean them, and make sure the valve seats are done right.
 This engine does not appear to have any terminal problems.
 My current engine stand is a bit light for a V8 so there is no reason not to go ahead and pull this 4 cylinder and put it on the stand.

 UPDATE DEC 2013–Still waiting for the V8 engine to magically appear.
 Disassembly of the tractor is progressing very slowly with no V8 engine to be excited about.

 UPDATE July 2014–The tractor is split.
 Next the transmission comes off.
-The intent is to completely rebuild the transmission and rear axle.
+The intent is to rebuild the transmission and rear axle if necessary.
 To my knowledge, there are no problems in there.
-The only reason to disassemble them is to make sure they are 100% for the extra power a V8 engine will have.
+The only reason to disassemble them is to make sure they are in good shape for the extra power a V8 engine will have.

 Optimized for Firefox